Definition of Requirement Engineering

-The main aim of a feasibility study is creating reasons for the development of the software that the users accept, that is flexible enough and open to changes and abide by the standards chosen for software development and maintenance.
+The main aim of a feasibility study is to create reasons for the development of the software that the users accept, that is flexible enough and open to changes, and abide by the standards chosen for software development and maintenance.

 There are several types of feasibility.
 They are: